 I had a hard time biting my tongue, I’ll admit.
 First of all writing a screenplay and writing a novel are two distinctly different animals.
 Second this know-it-all has never actually finished a short story, much less a novel.
 Now I don’t know about yall, but if I’ve never done something, lets say knitting (which I’ve tried but never gotten the hang of).
 How can I tell someone how to knit a scarf if I’ve never managed to get two straight rows without dropping a few stitches?

 Bottom line, I can’t with any authority.
-Because I really have no fricken clue what ‘stitch two *purl three’ means (and I may have messed up THAT example, though probably proved my point right there )!
+Because I really have no fricken clue what ‘stitch two *purl three’ means (and I may have messed up THAT example, though probably proved my point right there :P)!

 So how can this person, with little to no actual writing experience dare to give any kind of advice on writing fiction?
 This person has absolutely no credibility!